 This is my dog, Chaka.
-Chaka was a Jack Russell – Collie mix and was born on September 1, 2004.
+Chaka was a Parson Russell – Collie mix and was born on September 1, 2004.
 My ex-girlfriend got him as a rescue dog from the Dog’s Trust in West Calder when he was just one year old.
 I first met Chaka when he was six years old, way back in 2011.
 Our first encounter didn’t go well.
 He was growling and barking at me, but I’ve been around dogs all my life and I thought to myself, “you’ll be alright”.
 The following morning he was all waggy-tailed and affectionate and from that moment we were the best of friends.
 Chaka, named after Chaka, Zulu warrior (appropriately, as you will find out) was diagnosed with pancreatitis four years ago and was immediately put onto a low fat diet and over the course of the last four years, administered Omeprazole when needed to manage the condition.
 He was always a very active and affectionate dog.
 At the beginning of October 2018 he started to display problems with his stomach and we took him to the Royal Dick Vet at the Bush Estate, Penicuik, near Edinburgh.
 After many tests they advised us that he would have to have his spleen removed (important to a dog’s immune system).
 Because of his age (14 years old) at the time, no insurance company was prepared to cover him and the bill was going to be just under £6,000.

 I have many friends on Facebook and somebody suggested doing crowd funding to pay the bill, I expressed that I wasn’t comfortable with that but somebody started it anyway and my friends and those of my ex-girlfriend raised over £2,500 towards the bill.
 I’m fairly pragmatic, but also very emotional, and I asked the surgeon at the time “If the operation is a success, how long are we looking at?” and she replied “Three to six months” – we figured it was worth it and the surgery took place.
 It was touch and go and he was in ICU for six days and nights, fighting for his life.
 He won the battle!
 Over the course of the previous and the next twelve months Chaka had 5 (that we are aware of) vestibular attacks, also known as “old dog’s disease”, but he came through them all.